purpletechceo/purpletech-soen341projectF2023/Sprint 3/Meeting Minutes/purpletech_Sprint3_Meeting2_11-08-2023.md

 ## Agenda
 -Discussion on core features to be implemented during the sprint.

--Documenting user stories
+-Documenting user stories.

--Task Assignment
--Meetings with paired members
+-Task Assignment & Meetings with paired members.

 -Upcoming meeting for review of the new features with a plan to write plan for sprint 4.

 ### Discussion